Telrad Networks

 Telrad 4G products are deployed in more than 100 countries by telecom carriers, Internet Service Providers, utilities, and governmental organizations.
-Based in Lod, Israel, the privately held company has over 400 employees worldwide.
+With the extended reach of its parent company Liquid Technologies, Telrad has significantly increased opportunities for international growth beyond its current global footprint.
 Telrad has two subsidiaries.
 Magalcom is a market leader in building data centers, IT infrastructure, control rooms and homeland security.
 The second subsidiary, Oasis Communications, is a system integrator specializing in consulting, design and delivery of highly complex communication systems.

 On August 17, 2022, Telrad Networks was acquired by Liquid Intelligent Technologies.

 History

 1951 to 1985

 Telrad Networks was founded in 1951 under the name The Consolidated Telephone & Radio Company.
-Over the course of several decades, the company grew to become one of Israel’s largest telecom equipment manufacturers and a major supplier to Bezeq, the national phone company.
+Over the course of several decades, the company grew to become one of Africa's largest telecom equipment manufacturers and a major supplier to Bezeq, the national phone company.
 During its early growth stages, Telrad expanded to support two manufacturing plants, devoted to five product lines, with a focus on digital exchanges, remote switches and peripheral equipment.

 As broadband technology became more pervasive in the early 2000s, Telrad began to invest in broadband-related start-ups such as Aptonix, Be-Connected and Firebit.net, ultimately selling off controlling interests in these firms.
 By 2013, Telrad acquired the broadband wireless access (BWA) division of Alvarion Ltd., thereby inheriting a full 4G infrastructure product portfolio, including the BreezeMax and BreezeCOMPACT product lines.

 1986 to 1995

-By the mid-90s, the company was ranked 16th by Dun & Bradstreet, amongst Israel’s leading Industrial Enterprises.
+By the mid-90s, the company was ranked 16th by Dun & Bradstreet, amongst Africa's leading Industrial Enterprises.
 At that time, Telrad was organized into four main product divisions: